-What is a fluoroscopic injection?
+What is an ultrasound guided injection?

 Your doctor has asked us to perform an injection to help treat your symptoms.
-We will use low dose X- ray (fluoroscopy) to guide a needle into the correct place.
+We will do an ultrasound scan to guide a needle into the correct place.

 We usually inject local anaesthetic to temporarily numb the area, and steroid to reduce pain and inflammation.